Your Guide to Portugal Golden Visa Through Real Estate Acquisition

-Portugal’s Golden Visa program is now quite a decorated one.
-According to the report of The Global Residence and Citizenship Programs 2017-2018, Portugal’s Golden Visa Programme is world’s best residence by investment program.
-It is the third consecutive year for Portugal to be announced to have the top residence by investment program across the planet.
+According to the report on The Global Residence and Citizenship Programs, Portugal’s Golden Visa Programme is the world’s best residence by investment program.
 The report uses ten indicators, namely: citizenship requirements, compliance, financial requirements, processing time and quality of processing, quality of life, reputation, taxation, time to citizenship, total costs, and visa-free access.
 From all these indicators, Portugal’s program achieved 79 points out of 100.

 Relevant Investment Options of Portugal Golden Visa

 The investors may choose to invest in Portuguese property of at least €500,000.
-They may choose to invest as an individual or as a joint legal entity.
-If the property is in a “low density area”, minimum requirement gets reduced to €400,000.
+They may want to invest as an individual or as a joint legal entity.
+If the property is in a “low-density area”, the minimum requirement gets reduced to €400,000.

 Real Estate and Rehabilitation

-The investors may choose to invest in Portugal property that is in need of rehabilitation and restoration.
-In this case, minimum requirement decreases to €350,000.
+Investors may choose to invest in Portugal property that requires rehabilitation and restoration.
+In this case, the minimum requirement decreases to €350,000.
 The property either has to be built more than 30 years ago or has to be located in a designated area of urban rehabilitation.
-If the property is in a “low density area”, minimum requirement gets reduced to €280,000.
+If the property is in a “low-density area”, the minimum requirement gets further reduced to €280,000.

 Property Renovation Option of Portugal Golden Visa

-To be able to use the property renovation option of Portugal Golden Visa, investors must make sure that the building is approved by the Town Hall (Camara Municipal).
-Therefore, the property that is to be purchased must either be confirmed at the Town Hall by the previous owner, or be examined by an architect who is hired by the investor and reported to the Town Hall afterwards.
+To be able to use the property renovation option of Portugal Golden Visa, investors must make sure that the project gets approved by the Town Hall (Camara Municipal).
+The subject property should be confirmed at the Town Hall through the property owner or an architect.

 Lower density areas are designated according to the population of the region.
-If the area has less than 100 inhabitants per square metres, it is considered a lower density area.
-Another criterion of this is the gross domestic product per capita which qualifies a region as a lower density area if it is below 75 per cent.
+If the area has less than 100 inhabitants per square meter, it is considered a low-density area.
+Another criterion of this is the gross domestic product per capita which qualifies a region as a lower density area if it is below 75 percent.

 The Most Popular Lower Density Areas in Portugal

-Many neighbourhoods like Alentejo, Viseu, Évora and Beja are both popular spots among tourists and offer great prices.
-The most popular of the whole country are listed as this: Faro, Viseu, Santarém, Leiria, Braga, Aveiro, Viana do Castelo, some neighbourhoods of Porto, and Coimbra.
+Many neighborhoods like Alentejo, Viseu, Évora, and Beja are both popular spots among tourists and offer affordable property prices.
+The most popular such areas in the country are: Viseu, Santarém, Leiria, Braga, Aveiro, Viana do Castelo, some neighborhoods of Porto, and Coimbra.